-Values have been calculated using a 1-day volume weighted average price (VWAP) of ANZ shares on vesting date (paid out)/30 September 2020 (outstanding), multiplied by the number of shares/rights (face value).
+Values have been calculated using a 1-day volume weighted average price (VWAP) of ANZ shares on vesting date (paid out)/30 September 2021 (outstanding), multiplied by the number of shares/rights (face value).
 Reductions are determined comparing these values to the allocation value at grant.
-All outstanding deferred remuneration is exposed to ex post explicit and implicit adjustments.
+All outstanding deferred remuneration is exposed to exposed to expose and implicit adjustments.